Matthijsscheerder/PandamoniumWebsite/README.md

-1. Fork (copy) this repository by clicking the "Fork" button on the top right corner.
-2. Go to "Settings" -> "Pages" in your forked repository.
+<-- 1.
+Fork (copy) this repository by clicking the "Fork" button on the top right corner.2.
+Go to "Settings" -> "Pages" in your forked repository.
 Under "Branch" change "None" to "master" and click "Save".
 3. Edit the `_config.yml` file in your forked repository to change the site title (after `title:`) and description (after `description:`).
 4. Build your own page by editing this `README.md` (home page) and creating new `.md` files (other pages), formatting is done with standard [GitHub Markdown syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax), we provide an example file `example.md` in the repository.
 **Important**: Please include ```--- layout: default ---``` (the first three line in `example.md`) at the beginning of your every newly created `.md` file.
 5. Add your new `.md` files to the site by editing the `_config.yml` file in your forked repository.
 Under `navigation:` add a new pair of `- title:` and `url:`, and fill their value with your page name and `.md` file name.
 Remember to remove the `- title:` and `url:` pair for the example page.
-6. Go back to "Settings" -> "Pages" to find your website link.
+6. Go back to "Settings" -> "Pages" to find your website link. -->